Skew-orthogonal polynomials in the complex plane and their Bergman-like kernels: Bergman-like kernel of skew-orthogonal polynomials

 \begin{remark}[Symplectic Ginibre pre-kernel] Note that the right hand side of \eqref{eq:preKHermite} is a continuous function of the parameter $\tau$ in a neighbourhood of $\tau=0$. \autoref{thm:hermite_origin_monomials} tells us that $S_{0}(u,v)$ is equal to $g(u,v)-g(v,u)$:

 This is a well-known limiting pre-kernel, first found by Mehta in \cite{Mehta} and later calculated in \cite{Kanzieper}.
-The parameter $\tau$ controls the degree of Hermiticity of the underlying ensemble, and the case $\tau=0$ here corresponds to maximal non-Hermiticity.
+As can be seen from \eqref{eq:ell_weight}, the parameter $\tau$ controls the degree of Hermiticity of the elliptic ensemble.
+The case $\tau=0$ here corresponds to maximal non-Hermiticity, when real and imaginary part share the same variance.
+In Theorem \ref{thm:PKsopH} the limit $N\to\infty$ is taken at fixed $\tau$, which we call strong non-Hermiticity.
+The case when $\tau\to1$ at a rate depending on $N$ called weak non-Hermiticity will not be discussed further, and we refer to \cite{FKS98,Kanzieper} for details.
+The kernel in \eqref{eq:preKGin} is the symplectic analogon of its Hermitian partner $\exp[u\overline{v}]$ in the holomorphic Fock-space \cite{VBarg} in $L^2(\euler^{-|z|^2}\dif A(z))$, as in Remark \ref{Rem2.6}. \end{remark}